VelvetOrg/3D-Game-Engine/README.md

 4. `AmBIERA irrKlang` - For 3D and 2D audio managment
 5. `SOIL` - For loading images as textures
 6. `libnoise` - For perlin noise
-7. `Bullet` - For physics and collision detection
+7. `Bullet` - For physics, collision detection and rigidbodies

 ---